cms636/cms636.github.io/_posts/2017-03-01-experimenting-with-timelines.md

 It would also be useful to be able to group events into specific sub-narratives, and have the main timeline show these narratives at first instead of every little sub-event.
 Then, as the user explores deeper, can dig in and expand these narratives to get at the particular events.

 Most importantly, I think the timeline should work vertically, rather than horizontally.
 The web is designed for documents that scroll vertically, and then the browser itself can be used to scroll around.
+Plus, this would easier allow for parallel timelines to be displayed.

+Thinking back to Drucker's work, it might be nice to have multiple timelines overlayed; different commentary for the same events, from different perspectives.